 12.1 It is the School’s responsibility to ensure that the annual and final reports comply with the standard requirements outlined EPA Plan.

-12.2 Reports must be available to the External Examiner for the associated apprenticeship degree programme and to the School's Learning Community Forum, Apprenticeship committees, and Quality and Standards Committee (QSC) and will be submitted to the Quality Assurance Agency (QAA) in their role as the Designated Quality body (DQB) for the Office for Students (OfS) as part of their quality review process.
+12.2 Reports must be available to the External Examiner for the associated apprenticeship degree programme and to the School's Student Staff Forum, Apprenticeship committees, and Quality and Standards Committee (QSC) and will be submitted to the Quality Assurance Agency (QAA) in their role as the Designated Quality body (DQB) for the Office for Students (OfS) as part of their quality review process.

 12.3 If an EA fails to submit an annual summary report in the time stipulated by the School, this may constitute grounds for not re-appointing the EA in a subsequent year.